New look! New durable black finish for longer life

-The 4.5" long extruded aluminum block is comfortable to hold, and its stiffness and precisely machined radius assure accuracy that's not possible with a wooden block of the same length.
+The 9" long extruded aluminum block is comfortable to hold, and its stiffness and precisely machined radius ensure accuracy that's not possible with a wooden block of the same length.
 The shorter length is perfect for spot leveling, creating a compound radius, and making super strong clamping jigs.
-This length is perfect for creating fallaway on an acoustic guitar.

 We designed this tool for a lifetime of use in the busy shop.
 These super strong aluminum beams are also less prone to twisting and wear compared to wooden blocks.